heineman/algorithms-nutshell-2ed/README.txt

    Apparently, ant 1.7 does not have this second CLASSPATH requirement.

-5. cd into 'Tasks' and type 'ant' to build special ant task
+5. cd into 'Task' and type 'ant' to build special ant task

    go back to main directory (cd ..) and continue.
 At this point you may have to ensure that the ant libraries ${ant.home}/lib/ant.jar are in your CLASSPATH.

-6. Type 'ant' to compile all Java code (in JavaCode directory).
+6. Type 'ant' to compile all Java code (in JavaCode, Examples, Figures, and PerformanceTests).

    This will compile all sources and execute the JUnit test cases